-- a.
-Any new network utility, including windfarms and new transmission and distribution electricity lines within any Outstanding Natural Feature as identified in NFL-APP1 or Significant Amenity Feature identified in NFL-APP2. - b.
 Any network utility not otherwise specified as Permitted, Restricted Discretionary or Non-Complying Activity, or is not specifically provided for in this Plan, shall be a Discretionary Activity.

-3A.4.6 Non-Complying Activities
+3A.4.5 Non-Complying Activities

-Any new network utility, including windfarms and new transmission and distribution electricity lines located within an Outstanding Natural Feature or Landscape identified in NFP-APP1 in Appendix 1C which is not otherwise provided for is a Non-Complying Activity.
+Any new network utility located within an Outstanding Natural Feature or Landscape in Appendix 1C which is not otherwise provided for is a Non-Complying Activity-unless it is minor upgrading, maintenance or replacement in which case Rule 3A.4.3 applies.